 Because children with the severe form of ALD have physical and mental problems that get worse over time, it is best to have a transplant as soon as possible.
 Children who get a transplant early enough can have normal or near-normal mental and physical growth.

 However, transplants for children who have already developed severe damage have had disappointing results.
 If ALD has caused a lot of damage, a child has a higher risk of having serious complications from transplant.
-Also, a transplant may not undo damage the disease has already done to the nervous system.
+Also, a transplant may not undo damage the disease has already done.

-For these reasons, doctors recommend that children with ALD be referred to a transplant doctor as soon as they are diagnosed.1 A transplant doctor can explain the risks and benefits of transplant.
+For these reasons, doctors recommend that children with ALD be referred to a transplant doctor as soon as they are diagnosed.
+A transplant doctor can explain the risks and benefits of transplant.